 - Protection of Children from Harm

 If alcohol is sold, the person responsible for such sales must hold a personal licence.
-The Licensing Act 2003 strictly regulates the grant of personal licences which are valid for a maximum of 10 years.
+The Licensing Act 2003 strictly regulates the grant of personal licences.

 Luton Borough Council Town Hall George Street Luton LU1 2BQ